scr-oath/sudoku/README.md

 Advantages in this approach:<br>
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Lean code with almost no resource consumption.<br>
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
-Works with any 'size' of a sudoku (must be a perfect square though) but its easy to change the code for any different size.
+Works with any 'size' of a sudoku (must be a perfect square though) but its easy to change the code for any different shape.

 Next Steps:<br>
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 It cannot solve 'very hard' sudoku puzzles.
 That’s because I don't know how to solve them personally.
 Once I figure that piece out, I will update the code :)<br>